-Gift of Life Award ceremony honors organ donors from 2016
+Gift of Life Award ceremonies honors organ donors from 2016

-In both Washington and Montana, the day begins with a rose in which donor families can write a personalized message of love, hope, and remembrance to their loved one.
-A rose is a symbol of love, loss, and renewal and parallels the emotions families might be going through with the recent passing of their loved ones.
+Both events begin with a rose in which donor families can write a personalized message of love, hope, and remembrance.
+A rose is a symbol of love, loss, and renewal, and parallels the emotions families may experience while grieving the death of their loved one.

-Also in attendance at both ceremonies were the Montana Motor Vehicle Department and the Washington State Department of Licensing (DOL).
-Montana and Washington are first and third, respectively, in the nation with 87 and 90 percent of state residents over the age of 18 registered to be organ and tissue donors.
-The high donor designation shares in these states is largely attributed to the DOL and MVD’s incredible efforts to encourage individuals to register as organ donors.
+Also in attendance at both ceremonies were the Montana Motor Vehicle Division and the Washington State Department of Licensing.
+Montana and Washington are first and third, respectively, in the nation with 90 and 87 percent of state residents over the age of 18 registered to be organ and tissue donors.
+The high donor designation shares in these states is largely attributed to the incredible dedication and support of donation from both agencies.

-We are thankful for everyone who made these two events so special: Governor Inslee and Governor Bullock, the Washington DOL, Montana Motor Vehicle Department, LCNW staff and volunteers, Pacific Northwest Transplant Bank, ServeMontana, and most importantly the donor families; their personal stories of hope in the midst of loss continue to inspire us daily.
+We are thankful for everyone who made these two events so special: Governor Jay Inslee and Governor Steve Bullock, the Washington State Department of Licensing, Montana Motor Vehicle Department, LifeCenter Northwest and Northwest Pacific Northwest Transplant Bank staff, ServeMontana, and most importantly the donor families; their personal stories of hope in the midst of loss continue to inspire us daily.